ibadetazemi/SQL-Project/README.md

 ORDER BY Visitor.VisitorName;

 ## Results
 (Fill in what you discovered this data could tell you: What I had discovered with this data is that it was not clean data, it took some time to re-organize the data and transform the data and clean/filter the data.
 It was challenging to manually add the columns and then try to apply different queries to adhere to each column.
-And USA made the most revenue and organic search was the highest lead.)
+And USA made the most revenue and organic search was the highest lead.
+There was no clear pattern on time spent on site.)
 And how you used the data to answer those questions: I had used the data to answer these questions by analyzing the data and interpreting the data)

 ## Challenges